 Overview

-Every 5dive VM ships with a single Bash entry point at /usr/local/bin/5dive.
-It is the canonical way to create, inspect, and tear down agents on the host.
-The CLI is intentionally narrow — six top-level commands — and emits structured JSON whenever --json is passed, so it is safe to script against from a dashboard, a webhook, or another agent.
+5dive is a single Bash entry point installed at /usr/local/bin/5diveon any Linux+systemd host.
+It is the canonical way to create, inspect, and tear down agents — and it's the same binary that runs every agent on the managed 5dive.com VMs (no open-core split).
+The CLI is intentionally narrow and emits structured JSON whenever --json is passed, so it is safe to script against from a dashboard, a webhook, or another agent.

 Each agent is one Linux user (agent-<name>) in the claude group, one systemd unit (5dive-agent@<name>.service), and one tmux session (agent-<name>).
 The unit runs the chosen CLI binary inside a tmux restart loop with the agent type's shared credentials injected via EnvironmentFile.